Reexamining Evidence of a Pair-Instability Mass Gap in the Binary Black Hole Population: Model comparison: Enforcing a gap with strong priors

 \section{Model comparison: Enforcing a gap with strong priors}

 Our flexible model can fit for a gap but does not enforce one.
 The results reported by \cite{Tong:2025wpz} correspond to mass-ratio models that comprise either a notch filter or a box function, and incorporate a prior on the gap width to be greater than $20M_{\odot}$.
 To assess the role of such priors, we can enforce a similar gap in our model as well, by imposing strong assumptions on the relevant parameters such as $\beta_2\in(-140,-70),~m_{2,b2}\in(100, 200)$.
 Under this assumption, we indeed recover a gap, much like the one reported in~\cite{Tong:2025wpz}, but the corresponding Bayes factor is 3 times smaller than that of the flexible inference.
+We also analyze the data with a broad prior on $\beta_2$ encompassing both ranges: $\beta_2\in(-200,3)$.
 We further explore the dependence on primary-mass models.
 Similar to \cite{Tong:2025wpz}, we perform model selection among different mass-ratio distributions and two alternatives for the primary mass distribution, namely the \texttt{BPL2P}, and $\texttt{SPL2P}$.

 In Table~\ref{table:bayes-fac} we compare the Bayes factors of our flexible and gap-enforced inferences with those of the corresponding gap-inclusive model of \cite{Tong:2025wpz}.
-In Figure~\ref{fig:model-comparison}, we also compare our inferences with a non-parametric reconstruction of the secondary mass-distribution using binned Gaussian Processes obtained from the same dataset~\citep{Ray:2023upk, Ray:2024hos, Mohite:2022pui, KAGRA:2021duu, LIGOScientific:2025pvj}, which were taken from the public data-release by the LVK at \cite{ligo_scientific_collaboration_2025_16911563}.
+In Figure~\ref{fig:model-comparison}, we also compare our inferences~(i.e. the $90\%$ credible intervals of both the posterior and prior predictive distributions) with a non-parametric reconstruction of the secondary mass-distribution using binned Gaussian Processes obtained from the same dataset~\citep{Ray:2023upk, Ray:2024hos, Mohite:2022pui, KAGRA:2021duu, LIGOScientific:2025pvj}, which were taken from the public data-release by the LVK at \cite{ligo_scientific_collaboration_2025_16911563}.